Scope of the prize

 Letter(s) of support

-- Letters of support will be submitted directly by their authors.
+Letters of support will be submitted directly by their writers.

 What not to include: